FusionAuth/fusionauth-site/site/_posts/2020-10-05-using-generic-connector.md

 $fa_url = 'http://localhost:9011';
 ```

-This sets some variables which are then used by the file which accepts the call from FusionAuth and performs the authentication.
-In the sample repository, this file is `fusionauthconnector.php`.
+`config.php sets some variables which are used by the endpoint code.
+In the sample repository, this code is in `fusionauthconnector.php`.
+Let's look at that:

 ```php
 <?php